helenbeatriz/Cookingacademy-P1/README.md

 ## Credits

 All the pictures/media are owned by Pexels.
-I did the whole website based on the things I learnt through the course, watching videos on Youtube and mixing then and create my own.
+I did the whole website based on the things I learnt through the course, watching videos on Youtube and mixing then and creating my own.

 ### Content